Python-SIP/sip/sphinx/annotations.rst

     This API range annotation is used to specify an API and corresponding range of version numbers that the class is enabled for.

+    If a class or mapped type has different implementations enabled for different ranges of version numbers then those ranges must not overlap.

     See :ref:`ref-incompat-apis` for more detail.